A/A Testing: from Goal Setting to Results Interpretation

 - Choosing the right experiment type.
 If you rely mainly on organic traffic, opt for category and search A/B tests.
 If you rely on paid traffic, product page experiments are to become your number one priority.
 Mind that different experiment types call for a different approach to banners design.

-- Determining optimal sample size for your experiment.
+- Determining an optimal sample size for your experiment.

 - Traffic source.
 Use only verified traffic channels, thus you’ll get trustworthy results faster.

 - Smart targeting.
-It not only about the right demographic characteristics, you’re to pay attention to such details as, let’s say, correspondent device setting.
+It is not only about the right demographic characteristics, you’re to pay attention to such details as, let’s say, correspondent device settings.

 - The duration of an A/B test.
-Run experiments for at least 7-10 days to track users behaviour on all weekdays.
+Run experiments for at least 7-10 days to track users behavior on all weekdays.

-- Waiting for the SplitMetrics platform to determine the winner.
+- Waiting for SplitMetrics Optimize to identify the winner.
 Normally it takes 150 installs per variation but each case is highly individual.

-With SplitMetrics, you can also launch a test with one variation.
-This feature provides incredible pre-launch opportunities — from product ideas validation to nailing the right targeting and identifying the most effective traffic source.
+With SplitMetrics Optimize, you can also launch a test with one variation.
+This feature provides incredible pre-launch opportunities — from product ideas validation to nailing the right targeting and identifying the most effective traffic source

-Sure, A/A tests can be helpful at times but they tests don’t require a pre-determined sample size and depend on the specificity of a testing tool and necessity of parameters being checked.
-Yet, it’s way more prudent to invest in top-notch A/B testing tool like the one SplitMetrics provides.
+Sure, A/A tests can be helpful at times but these tests don’t require a pre-determined sample size and depend on the specificity of a testing tool and necessity of parameters being checked.
+For this reason, it’s way more prudent to invest in a top-notch A/B testing platform like the one SplitMetrics ecosystem provides.